mrjones-plip/mrjones-medic-scratch/user-best-practices.md

 #### Cons
 * Humans and computers alike looking at the CHT, CouchDB and Posgtress can **NOT** tell both who was giving the care, and when the switch happened between caregivers.
 * If the old CHW returns and you want to keep both CHWs active, you're stuck creating a new contact and user.
-* Insecure - the old CHW can still log in on another device

 ### Handing the mobile phone from one CHW to another

 This is by far the simplest practice - effectively no steps are needed in the CHT.
 It comes with many draw backs and is not recommended.
+To make it a secure option, you need to change the CHW password and re-login.
 The pros and cons are similar to prior option.

 #### Pros
-* No setup
+* No setup, leave changing the password
 * No extra CHW user and contact left to linger

 #### Cons
 * Humans and computers alike looking at the CHT, CouchDB and Posgtress can **NOT** tell both who was giving the care, and when the switch happened between caregivers.
 * If the old CHW returns and you want to keep both CHWs active, you're stuck creating a new contact and user AND getting a new device.
-* Insecure - the old CHW can still log in on another device

 ## How do you manage the lists of information, such as surname, telephone number, village etc., before the users exist in the CHT?